 Students who are getting ready to move out of residence halls or U District housing often have extra items as they pack up.
 UW Recycling makes it easy to keep those items out of the trash and ensure they go to someone who needs them.

 For the first time in six years, UW Recycling held a Trash-In to determine how much compostable and recyclable material is thrown out instead of diverted from the landfill at University of Washington.

 Join UW Recycling for the upcoming 2019 Trash-In held on Red Square Friday, April 19, from 9 a.m. until 1 p.m.
 During this time, volunteers (a healthy mix of students, staff, and faculty) can sign up for shifts lasting one hour to sort waste collected from buildings on campus.

-The UW Recycling Office has an opening for a part-time student Waste Diversion Coordinator.
-This position could begin as early as June 13, 2016 and continue for the duration of the 2017 academic school year.
-This is a great opportunity for a qualified, dedicated student interested in environmental issues, primarily recycling and composting education and general sustainability topics, to help build upon their skills and experience.
+UW Recycling has an opening for a part-time student Waste Diversion Assistant.
+This position could begin as early as January 2, 2019.
+This is a great opportunity for a qualified, dedicated student interested in environmental issues (primarily recycling and composting education and general sustainability topics).

 Students living in the north campus neighborhood who are moving at the end of the summer (or who just have unwanted items to get rid of) can keep their stuff off the streets during the Husky Neighborhood Cleanup on August 30 and Sept.
 24-25.
 All students can stop by the cleanup station on 17th Ave NE & NE 47th St. on these days and drop off unwanted items for free.

 UW Athletics needs volunteers to support sustainability efforts during home football games this season, starting with the opener on September 8.